-In March 2015, in response to petitions made by PET resin manufacturers in the United States of America ("USA"), the International Trade Commission ("ITC") and the Department of Commerce of The United States ("USDOC") initiated an Anti-Dumping investigation on imports of PET resin from China, India, Oman and Canada, resulting in the imposition of an antidumping duty (percentage of export sales of PET Resin to the USA).
-The duty has been reviewed annually during the month of May at the request of either Octal or the USA manufacturers, the rate has fluctuated based on the annual reviews and is currently 3.96%.
+In March 2015, in response to petitions made by PET resin manufacturers in the United States of America ("USA"), the International Trade Commission ("ITC") and the Department of Commerce of The United States ("USDOC") initiated an Anti-Dumping investigation on imports of PET resin from China, India, Oman and Canada, resulting in the imposition of an antidumping duty.
+The duty has been reviewed annually during the month of May at the request of either Octal or the USA manufacturers, the rate has fluctuated based on the annual reviews.
+Currently, the antidumping duty applied is 0.00% following the Department of Commerce's seventh review and determination.